 Table of content

-People do make a lot of online purchases.
-Sneakers, sunglasses, drugs, office tables — you know, things.
-Lockdown times sparked an eCommerce boom even more.
-Making purchases through an eCommerce app became the most convenient and the only way to buy things so far.
 Statista forecasts that in 2022, mobile eCommerce sales will surpass $432 billion, up from $148 billion in 2018.
 With these numbers in mind, you probably start to think of entering the eCommerce market.
-Or if you’re already there, how to attract new customers and increase revenue.
-The answer is pretty straightforward – eCommerce app.
+Or if you’re already there, you might be seeking to attract new customers and increase revenue.
+The answer is pretty straightforward – developing an eCommerce app.

-In this article, I'll round up several steps to build an eCommerce app like Amazon, eCommerce trends, the approximate cost of mobile commerce app development, and features your app must have on the MVP stage.
+In this article, I'll round up several steps to building an eCommerce app like Amazon, highlight eCommerce trends, unveil the approximate cost of mobile commerce app development, and list the features your ecommerce app should have.

 What Is Mobile Commerce App?